microspectrometer/microspec-api/docs/source/dev-kit.rst

         print("\n...Closed communication with the dev-kit.")

 In the above example, the **setup** and **teardown** print a message when communication opens and closes.
+The scope is for the session, so:

-The open message prints only once at the **beginning** of the test suite.
-The close message prints only once at the **end** of the test suite.
+    - the open message prints only once at the **beginning** of the test suite
+    - the close message prints only once at the **end** of the test suite

 If the actual setup and teardown code contains ``print()`` statements, run ``pytest`` with flag ``-s`` to make the